vyshnavi301/movie-recommender-system/README.md

 2) Backend Programming - The entire backend programming has been done in python, using pandas, numpy, etc.

- 3)Cleaning and Organizing the data.
+  3) Cleaning and Organizing the data.

 4) Building a Recommender System based on Content Based Filtering.